dlang/DIPs/DIPs/DIP1NNN-DK.md

 [source](https://github.com/rust-lang/rfcs/pull/80#issuecomment-43489000)

-Ultimately the proposal has not been accepted yet, but note that the counter arguments don't directly apply to D:
+Ultimately the proposal has not been accepted yet.
-- It already established the scope of `@trusted` to be function level, not module level.
-- D's `private` doesn't limit the scope of `@trusted` to modules because of `__traits(getMember)`.
+The idea of using `private` instead of `@system` variables for D will be discussed in the [alternatives](#alternatives) section.
 More information about Rust's stand on unsafe functions can be found here:

 - [safe unsafe meaning](https://doc.rust-lang.org/nightly/nomicon/safe-unsafe-meaning.html)